-If you already earned a bachelor’s degree in another subject other than teaching, this post-baccalaureate program prepares you to meet the state’s teacher certification requirements.
+If you already earned a bachelor’s degree in a subject other than teaching, this post-baccalaureate program prepares you to meet the state’s teacher certification requirements.
 Upon completion of the program, you’ll need to pass the same exams as noted in the direct pathway.

 Temporary Certificate to Professional Certification

-In Florida, some teachers with specific subject-area expertise can obtain temporary certification to teach in their subject.
+In Florida, some teachers with specific subject-area expertise can obtain temporary certification to teach in their field.
 For example, if you majored in exercise science, but didn’t focus on teaching, you might be able to become temporarily certified as a P.E. teacher in Florida.
 With that temporary status, you can then work toward professional certification while you’re working as a P.E. teacher.
-These programs take about two years to complete, and you’ll have to complete the same state certifications as the direct pathway.
+These programs take about two years to complete, and you’ll have to complete the same state exams as the direct pathway.

 Courses to Take for a Physical Education Degree in Florida